raghebbenhamouda/CloudCertNotes/README.md

 - Works with VPCs, Direct Connect Gateway and VPN Connections
 - Supports IP Multicast (only AWS service to do so)

+## Traffic Mirroring
+- Allows you to capture and inspect network traffic in your VPC
+- Route the traffic to security appliances that you manage
+- Capture the traffic
+    - **From (Source)** – ENIs
+    - **To (Targets)** – an ENI or a Network Load Balancer

+## IPv6 in VPC
+- **IPv4 cannot be disabled for your VPC and subnets**
+- You can enable IPv6 (they’re public IP addresses) to operate in dual-stack mode
+- Your EC2 instances will get at least a private internal IPv4 and a public IPv6

+## Egress-only Internet Gateway
+- **Used for IPv6 only** (similar to a NAT Gateway but for IPv6)
+- You can enable IPv6 (they’re public IP addresses) to operate in dual-stack mode
+- Your EC2 instances will get at least a private internal IPv4 and a public IPv6

 # Other Services and Tools in AWS

 ## CI/CD Overview